 "Art as a medium inspires me.
 It has no boundaries and it is the truest form of self-expression."
 For this week's feature, we had a chat with visual artist Shantanu Hazarika.

-The winner of the Best Doodle Artist title in the 2014 Red Bull Doodle Art Competition, he is also the co-founder of GAP - Gauhati Art Project.
-The Gauhati Art Project is an urban arts initiative , which aims at building an art community in Northeast India.
+The winner of the Best Doodle Artist title in the 2014 Red Bull Doodle Art Competition, he is also the co-founder of GAP - Gauhati Art Project, an urban arts initiative , which aims at building an art community in Northeast India.
 His art can also be spotted on the albums of musicians such as Raftaar, Ritviz, Nucleya and Divine; on sneakers by Adidas and Reebok; as graffiti on walls; and most recently, on a Rajasthan Royals tour bus, for the 2021 IPL season.

 One of the most noteworthy members of the Supervek FAM, he was the talent behind our mask collection in collaboration with Hip-Hop brand 'Seedhe Maut'.
 With his keen understanding of what heavy metal and hip-hop stands for and his immense dedication to his art; it was no surprise that the Seedhe Maut drop has been one of our most popular collections yet.